Overview of ITIL Service Operation

 Service operation should strive to maintain a balance between:

-- Reliability vs open-mindedness: Stability is of utmost importance but in need of any change, there should be readiness also.
+- Reliability vs open-mindedness: Stability is of utmost importance, but there should also be readiness in need of any change.

-- Cost of service and quality of service: It is generally seen that when the cost is reduced, the quality also suffers.
+- Cost of service and quality of service: It is generally seen that the quality also suffers when the cost is reduced.
 So a balance of cost efficiency while maintaining the standard of quality has to be brought.

 - Proactive vs reactive: Organizations that are reactive are known for crisis management and focus on the existing market scenario, while proactive organizations are intense on acting in advance for a future situation.
 A balance would be ideal.